 These tours linked here will give you personal service than larger tour providers I have seen (cruise websites) and get you back on the boat on time.
 Walking off the ship you can book most tours with about 25 to 35% discount and that may have to deal with cross culture communication and negotiations that add stress to your vacation.
 You will probably get personal service rather than a bus.

 ATV: Where can you ride ATV’s on street and ocean anymore?
 Not in CA for sure.
 I grew up with ATCs (three wheels) so I like riding.
 I am fan of Emiliano at ATV Ensenada because you get a guide and tour to Wine Valley.
 Just renting an ATV and letting people run free is a bit too much freedom.
 And some tear up my town.
 Please don’t do that.
 Emiliano at Ensenada

 Zip line: Las Canadas is fun outdoor park.
 Zip lines are the best I have done here in Ensenada, and safer than Guatemala.
 Let’s face it, soo many rules in US that the adrenaline as been taken out of some adventure.
 These bridges and zips are killer fun.
 I don’t have a tour provider to recommend because I have always done this one solo.

-Massage and Facial: Private pick up/drop off, great facilities, pricing at $98 a couple compared to about $150 a person on ship spa.
+Ensenada Massage: Private pick up/drop off, great facilities, pricing at $99 a couple compared to about $250 a couple on the ship spa.
 Fit a massage in before or after your other tours.
-Yes, I am own Ensenada Massage, so I am biased, and this page is a service to my clients.
+Yes, I am own Ensenada Massage, so I am biased lol, and this page is a service to my clients.
 Our #1 TripAdvisor Rating speaks for itself.
 Now I am experimenting with craft beer/ wine upgrade with the VIP ship pick up. . . any takers?